mbevc1/tdns/README.md

 A powerful, lightweight CLI to manage Technitium DNS server via an HTTP API.

 > [!WARNING]
-`tnds` is not supporting full set of API calls and only ones I initially needed.
-But contributions are welcome and feel free to check the guide or open na issue/PR!
+`tnds` is not supporting full set of API calls yet and only the ones I initially needed :) Contributions are welcome and feel free to check the guide or open an issue/PR!

 > [!NOTE]
 Full list of API docs and spec is available [here](https://github.com/TechnitiumSoftware/DnsServer/blob/master/APIDOCS.md).